micha102/SocialVideoPlay/README.md

 ## Features

-- **Video Playback from Social Media**: Plays videos and reels directly from Facebook, Instagram, Tiktok, and X/Twitter links.
+- **Video Playback from Social Media**: Intercepts and plays video and reel links from Facebook, Instagram, Tiktok, and X/Twitter.
+- **Video Looping**: Video will loop until the end exits.
 - **yt-dlp Integration**: Utilizes `yt-dlp` (a powerful YouTube downloader and video extraction tool) wrapped with Chaquopy to handle the video extraction.
 - **ExoPlayer for Playback**: Ensures smooth video playback across platforms using ExoPlayer.
 - **No Login/Tracking**: Avoids the need to log into social media accounts, preserving your privacy and blocking annoying popups that ask for registration or login.
 - **Intercept Video Links**: The app automatically intercepts video links shared via other apps or browsers.
-- **Watch History**: Tracks the history of watched videos and allows you to manage it, including clearing history with a long press.
+- **Watch History**: Lists the history of watched videos and allows you to clear history with a long press.
 - **Customizable Link Interception**: Users can configure which links to open with the app via Android settings (Settings > Apps > SocialVideoPlay > Open by default > Add link).

-## Supported Platforms
+## Supported Social Medias

 - **Facebook**
 - **Instagram**